pixee/docs/docs/codemods/python/pixee_python_combine-startswith-endswith.md

 ---
-title: Simplify Boolean Expressions Using `startswith` and `endswith`
+title: "Simplify Boolean Expressions Using `startswith` and `endswith`"
 sidebar_position: 1
 ---